pymmcore-plus/pymmcore-plus/README.md

 multiple process, which makes it easier to incorporate `pymmcore-plus` into existing event loops (like a [Qt event loop](examples/qt_integration.py)).
-See [`napari-micromanager`](https://github.com/tlambert03/napari-micromanager) for a nascent project that adds Qt-based GUI interface on top of an interprocess `RemoteMMCore`.
+See [`napari-micromanager`](https://github.com/tlambert03/napari-micromanager) for a nascent project that adds Qt-based GUI interface for micro-manager.

 ## Quickstart